-To practice a theory test online Go Here (Official DSA website)
+To practice a theory test online Go Here (Official DVSA website)

-To book a theory test online Go Here (Official DSA website)
+To book a theory test online Go Here (Official DVSA website)

 Yes every type of licence category requires a theory test relevant to the vehicle that the test is being taken on.

 Yes.
 Everyone must take a motorcycle theory test and CBT before they can take the motorcycle practical test.
 The only exception is for someone who has already passed an A1 or A2 Motorcycle test, and wants to upgrade their licence.

 If your licence was issued before 1st February 2001, then you can ride a 50cc moped, capable of not more than 30mph.
 You will not need to display L plates, and you can carry a passenger if the motorcycle has a passenger seat and rear footrests.
 If you want to ride a motorcycle of over 50cc, up to 125cc, you must take Compulsory Basic Training (CBT), you must display L plates, and you must not carry passengers.
 The CBT certificate is valid for 2 years.

 Then you will need to take Compulsory Basic training (CBT).
 Once you have completed this course, you will be able to ride a 50cc moped without L plates, until your licence expires at age 70, and you will also be able to ride a motorcycle of up to 125cc (A1) with L plates (no passengers allowed) for 2 years from the date you completed the CBT course.